Piet Hut: Interdisciplinary research

 to the World Economic Forum in Davos, Switzerland, and he has been invited as a member of the Husserl Circle.

 Hut is one of the founders of the Kira Institute.

 Employment controversy

-In July, 2000, IAS sued Hut in federal district court, seeking to enforce a 1996 agreement in which Hut had promised to resign by mid-2001.
-According to IAS Director Phillip Griffiths, Hut had been hired in expectation of his eventually succeeding professor John N. Bahcall as leader of the astrophysics group, but "was not performing" at the required level.

-Hut's rebuttal was first, that his work was not inferior but only (to some eyes) unfashionable, and second, that he had been coerced into signing any agreement.
+In July 2000, IAS sued Hut in federal district court, seeking to enforce a 1996 agreement in which Hut had promised to resign by mid-2001.
+According to IAS Director Phillip Griffiths, Hut had been hired with the expectation that he would eventually succeed Professor John N. Bahcall as leader of the astrophysics group, but "was not performing" at the required level.
+Hut rebutted that his work was not inferior but only seen as unfashionable, and that he had been coerced into signing the agreement.
 Many prominent astrophysicists defended the quality of Hut's work, while others based their support on the importance of academic tenure to creative scholarship.
-The case was eventually settled out of court, with Hut transferring out of IAS's School of Natural Sciences while being appointed Head of a new Program in Interdisciplinary Studies.
+The case was eventually settled out of court.
+Hut transferred out of IAS's School of Natural Sciences and was appointed Head of a new Program in Interdisciplinary Studies.